sankalp87/ChEBIRoleVisualisation/README.md

 	e.
 Total children count
 	f.
 Structure diagram if the node is a chemical structure

-The visualisation shows the complete hierarchy for each entity.
+The visualisation shows the complete hierarchy for each entity.A working demo can be found at- (http://work.ashish.ws/sankalp/tree-proto.html)
-(http://work.ashish.ws/sankalp/tree-proto.html)